jadbox/CodeEval/README.md

-CodeEval
+CodeEval.com
 ========

-CodeEval.com challenges and solutions
+Account Username: jdunlap

+Solutions here are for CodeEval challenges using exotic languages